qnovo-jags/DetailedElectroThermalModel/README.md

-# 🚗 Battery Simulation & DOE Automation Toolkit
+# 🚗 Battery Pack Simulation & DOE Automation Toolkit

 This repository provides a complete workflow to **generate battery pack models**, **configure simulation parameters**, **automate Design of Experiments (DOE)**, and **run Simulink simulations** efficiently.
 It is designed for rapid development and analysis of cell and pack-level electrothermal and electrochemical models using MATLAB/Simulink.